Vernon Schillinger: Season 4

 When Schillinger's younger son Hank visits him in prison, Schillinger pays him to kidnap Beecher's children as revenge for Andrew's death.
 Schillinger pays Jewish inmate Eli Zabitz to help frame Keller for the kidnapping, turning the two against each other, and has Hank remove the hand of Beecher's son Gary and ship it to Oz.
 Hank then kills Gary.
-Father Ray Mukada asks Schillinger to give up Beecher's daughter.
+Father Ray Mukada begs Schillinger to give up Beecher's daughter, after telling him Beecher had him found to make up for Andrew's death..
 Hank returns Holly and is arrested by the FBI.
 Despite Schillinger's concerns about being given up on an interrogation, Hank is freed from the murder charges on a legal technicality.
 Unbeknownst to Schillinger, however, Beecher hires the Italians to murder Hank.

-Hank's wife, Carrie, informs Schillinger that he is going to become a grandfather.
+Hank's wife, Carrie, visits and informs Schillinger that he is going to become a grandfather.
 Schillinger asks Sister Peter Marie to be involved in the interaction sessions, much to Beecher's surprise.
 During the session, however, Schillinger is taken to Glynn's office and told that Hank's body has been found in Massachusetts.
 Convinced Beecher is behind his son's death, he enlists Robson to kill his old foe.
 However, Keller takes the blame.
-A Black pimp, Curtis Bennett, comes to Oz and tells Schillinger that Hank allowed him to pimp out Carrie, whose clients included Black men.
-Furious, Schillinger forces Carrie to get a paternity test.
+Schillinger delivers the news to Carrie during a visit, the stress causes her to go into labour, Schillinger and Dr Nathan aid in the delivery of his Grandchild.
+He is initially overjoyed, until a Black pimp, Curtis Bennett, comes to Oz and tells Schillinger that Hank allowed him to pimp out Carrie, whose clients included Black men.
+Cloutier counsels for him to be patient and get evidence furious, Schillinger forces Carrie to get a paternity test.Schillinger and the Aaryans launch an offensive against the Sicilians for Hank's death, defeating them and has Robson shank Pancamo, who Schillinger is informed set up his son's murder, nearly killing him.
+When Peter Scibetta attempts retaliation he Robson and another Aryaan gang rape Scibetta and hospitalise him, boasting about it with other inmates over their repaired pool table.